- Standard Limit / Maximum Amount: One month’s rent (read more)

-- that it is intended as rent for the last month of the tenancy;
+- The funds are intended as rent for the last month of the tenancy;

-- the name of the person receiving it and for whom;
+- The name of the person receiving it;

-- a statement indicating that the tenant is entitled to interest on the last month’s rent received; and
+- A statement indicating that the tenant is entitled to interest; and

 The interest rate on the last month’s rent will be the lesser of 5% or the interest the account in which the tenant’s security deposit and other advance payments earns.